GarethMenezes/study/src/backend/database/databaseSchemas.md

 | `language`           | TEXT     | NOT NULL                                        |
 | `last-reset-datetime` | INTEGER  | -                                               |
 | `last-activity-datetime` | INTEGER | -                                               |

+## Database API Structure

+The API will be broken down into smaller importable modules to keep the system maintainable.
+The worker will import the database API, this will be a middleman between functions and SQL, it can then call specific SQL from different files.
+The worker should only interact with the API to maintain database integrity, it should not interact directly with the d1.

+- `worker.js` uses `database/dbapi.js`
+- `database/dbapi.js` uses `database/db-interactions.js` and other files to access the database.
+- `database/db-interactions.js` is responsible for executing SQL on behalf of the API.
+The API is resposible for maintaining database integrity.

+## Database API Documentation

+### initialiseDatabase()

+This function should be called on worker startup, it runs a script to re generate the schema without overwriting previous data.